-Monthly benefits will become effective the day after death.
+Monthly benefits are effective on the 1st of the month following the month of the member's death.
 Survivor benefits are also payable to minor child survivors of retired members or participants in the DROP program.

 As a Regular Member hired on or after January 1, 2011, survivor benefits may be payable at your death to your beneficiary(ies).
 If you die while in active state service or have at least 20 years of service, and are not retired, your spouse, minor children, and totally physically handicapped or mentally disabled children may be eligible to receive survivor benefits.
 If there is more than one surviving child, the surviving child portion is divided equally among all qualified children.
-Monthly benefits will become effective the day after death.
+Monthly benefits are effective on the 1st of the month following the month of the member's death.
 Survivor benefits are also payable to minor child survivors of retired members or participants in the DROP program.